lennoncort/Project-Advanced-SQL-Techniques/README.md

    Performance data for Chicago schools, including safety, environment, instruction, and student outcomes.

 3. **Socioeconomic Indicators and Hardship Index (2008–2012)**
    Public health and economic indicators for each community area in Chicago, including a hardship index.

+## 🔧 New Scripts Added
+- **HR_Database_Create_Tables_Script.sql** — Builds a full HR relational schema with tables for employees, jobs, departments, and job history.
+- **advanced_query_practice.sql** — Advanced practice on the HR schema, including creating/updating SQL views, complex filters, and aggregations.
+- **more_advanced_queries.sql** — Complex queries on Chicago datasets with multi-table JOINs, UNION operations, and data analysis on hardship index and school/crime data.

 Details in [`metadata.txt`](./metadata.txt).